-Clinically isolated syndrome (CIS) is a first episode of neurological symptoms lasting at least 24 hours.
-Although there may not yet be enough information to identify the underlying cause of symptoms, CIS can be an indicator of what may turn out to be multiple sclerosis.
+Clinically isolated syndrome (CIS) is a first episode of neurological symptoms that lasts for at least 24 hours.
+Although some people never go on to experience further neurological symptoms, in others CIS can be the first sign of what may later turn out to be multiple sclerosis.

 CIS is caused by damage to the covering of nerves in the central nervous system (CNS).
-Damage may occur in one place (monofocal) resulting in a single symptom (eg optic neuritis) or more than one place (multifocal), which can lead to different symptoms (eg dizziness and bladder problems).
+Damage may occur in just one area of the brain or spinal cord (monofocal) resulting in a single symptom, such as optic neuritis which affects the eyes, or it may occur in several places (multifocal), which can lead to more symptoms, for example dizziness and bladder problems.

-Not everyone who experiences CIS goes on to develop MS, figures vary from 30% to 70%, so it may be that you never have any further symptoms.
-MRI scans can give a good idea of your risk of going on to develop MS. The more areas of damage seen on an MRI scan, the higher the risk of developing MS.
+Not everyone who experiences CIS goes on to develop MS, figures vary from 1 in 5 people up to 4 in 5, so it is possible that you may never have any further symptoms.
+It's difficult to predict who will go on to have further episodes, but MRI scans can give a good idea of your risk of going on to develop MS. The more areas of damage seen on an MRI scan at the time of the CIS, the higher your risk of developing MS in the future.

-Clinically isolated syndrome (CIS) is the term used to describe your first episode of neurological symptoms that last for at least 24 hours and are not caused by anything else (such as a fever or infection).
-This can be an indicator of what may turn out to be multiple sclerosis.
-You may never go on to experience further symptoms, but if an MRI scan shows brain lesions that are similar to those seen in MS then your chances of having further episodes and ultimately a diagnosis of MS are higher.
+Clinically isolated syndrome (CIS) is the term used to describe your first episode of neurological symptoms that last for at least 24 hours and isn't caused by anything else - such as a fever or infection.
+CIS can be the first sign of what may subsequently turn out to be multiple sclerosis.
+You may never go on to experience further symptoms, but if an MRI scan shows several areas of damage (lesions) to your brain and/or spinal cord that are similar to those seen in MS then your chances of having further episodes, and ultimately a diagnosis of MS, are higher.

 What causes CIS?

-CIS is caused by inflammation and damage to myelin, the protective fatty substance that surrounds nerve cells in the central nervous system (brain and spinal cord).
+CIS is caused by inflammation and damage to myelin, the protective fatty substance that surrounds nerve cells in your brain and spinal cord (the central nervous system).
 This damage (called demyelination) disrupts the way nerve messages are carried to and from the brain and results in the symptoms you experience.
-The reasons why this happens are as yet unknown.
+The reasons why this happens aren't known yet.

 How is CIS diagnosed?

 A neurologist makes the diagnosis of clinically isolated syndrome.
-There is no one examination or test that can be used to diagnose CIS and the process involves ruling out other possible causes of your symptoms.
+There's no one examination or test that can be used to diagnose CIS and the process involves ruling out other possible causes for your symptoms.
 Your medical history and a clinical examination are also important.

-Sometimes an earlier episode of symptoms, such as numbness which might have been treated without recognising its importance at the time, can prove significant as it could suggest a previous episode of neurological symptoms and consequently, a diagnosis of MS.
+Sometimes an earlier episode of symptoms, such as numbness can prove significant as it could suggest a previous episode of neurological symptoms which you may not have thought much of at the time.
+Evidence of a previous episode could lead to a diagnosis of MS.

 There are a number of simple tests that a neurologist can carry out that can suggest, or rule out, a cause for your symptoms.
 These include checks on your movement, coordination, vision, balance, reflexes and other functions of the senses.
 Information from these tests can determine whether you might have CIS and where in your central nervous system damage has occurred.

-These may be used to identify or rule out any other potential causes for your symptoms.
 At the moment there is no blood test that can be used to diagnose either MS or CIS.
+However, blood tests might be carried out to identify, or rule out, other potential causes for your symptoms.

 The most common test used is a scan of the brain and/or spinal cord using MRI.
-This scan can detect the tiny scars or lesions caused by demyelination which show up as little white patches on the image.
-Sometimes a dye called gadolinium is injected into a vein before your scan as it can help the radiologist and neurologist distinguish between active areas of inflammation and any previous areas of scarring that might exist.
+MRI can detect the tiny scars or lesions caused by demyelination which show up as little white patches on the scan image.
+Sometimes a dye called gadolinium is injected into a vein before your scan as it can help the radiologist and neurologist distinguish between active areas of inflammation and any older areas of scarring that might exist.

-The areas where damage is most frequently seen are the optic nerve, the spinal cord, and the brainstem.
+The areas where damage is most frequently seen in CIS are the optic nerve, the spinal cord, and the brainstem.

 Optic neuritis is caused by damage to the optic nerve which transmits images from the retina at the back of the eye to the brain.
 It can occur suddenly or over a period of hours.
 Optic neuritis commonly causes blind spots or areas of poor vision surrounded by an area of normal vision.
 Your colour vision can also be severely affected and you may experience pain, particularly during eye movement.